vsingh2005/Audio-Visualizer-Python/README.md

 # Audio Visualizer Python
  Creates an audio visualizer wave from a .WAV file.
+This project uses "Unsquare Dance" by Dave Brubeck.